ZongyuanShen/SMART/README.md

 <p align="center">
-Fig. Robot navigates in a dynamic environment, where robot and obstacles are moving at a constant speed of 4m/s.
+Fig. Robot and obstacles are moving at a constant speed of 4m/s.
 Play speed is 1x.
 </p>

 ## Table of Contents